 You are able to add or drop a class in your schedule until the 10th day of when classes begin.
 After that you will need to see the Graduate Program Administrator for help in making adjustments to your schedule.

 Changing the Maximum Units

-Please send email to the Graduate Program Administrator to request an increase in your maximum units if you are having trouble registering for classes.
+Please send email to the Graduate Programs Manager to request an increase in your maximum units if you are having trouble registering for classes.

 Auditing a Course

 First you need to actually register for the course.
 Fill out the course audit form and have your advisor and the course instructor sign to indicate his/her permission.
-Submit the signed form to the Graduate Program Administrator for school signature and submission to Enrollment Services.
+Submit the signed form to the Graduate Programs Manager for school signature and submission to Enrollment Services.